dthiagarajan/grozi_tf/README.md

 This repository houses all work towards using TensorFlow and other CV tools to recognize *in situ* groceries at a particular store (Mattin's, the store located in Duffield Hall at Cornell).
 All work here was done during the summer of 2016 under the instruction of Dr. Serge Belongie.

 ### Notes:
+These are all in reverse chronological order to keep track of recent updates more easily.

 ####5/29/15
 Figured out why the error kept coming up: the input_data Python file, and the associated imports necessary, are all in a different directory in the TensorFlow soure code (i.e. from their Github), and was not installed through pip.
 I tried working around that by cloning their repo locally, but that won't work unless I move the relevant files into the folder of my local installation of TensorFlow, which brings up the problem of duplicate folder names.